Physical Therapy in Yorkville for Lower Back

 Facet Joint Injection

-If pain is thought to be coming from the facet joints of the back (the joints connecting two vertebrae), an injection into one or more facet joints can help to ease pain and more specifically determine which joints are causing the problem.
+If facet joint inflammation or injury is the suspected cause of the low back pain, an injection into one or more facet joints can help ease pain and more specifically determine which joints are causing the problem.

 Trigger Point Injections

-Injections of anesthetic medications mixed with a cortisone medication are sometimes given directly into the painful points of muscles, ligaments, or other soft tissues near the spine.
-These injections can help relieve back pain, muscle spasm and tender points in the back muscles.
+Injections of anesthetic medications mixed with cortisone are sometimes administered directly into the painful points of muscles, ligaments, or other soft tissues near the spine.
+These injections can help relieve back pain, muscle spasms, and tender points in the back muscles.

-Injections of a dextrose-based solution into joints that are considered to be moving too much can be used to stimulate a temporary, low-grade local inflammation at the problem area.
-This creates a subsequent healing and scarring up at the joint, which is thought to in turn ‘tighten’ the local area.
-Prolotherapy is not generally done under fluoroscopy.
+Injections of a dextrose-based solution into joints that are moving too freely can be used to stimulate temporary, low-grade local inflammation at the problem area.
+This initiates a subsequent healing cascade and scarring at the joint, which appears to ‘tighten’ tissue in the affected area.
+Prolotherapy is not generally performed under fluoroscopy.

-Surgery for back pain is, in most cases, a last resort for treatment, except in the case of cauda equina.
-In most cases surgeons prefer patients to try nonsurgical treatments for a minimum of three months before considering surgery.
-Fortunately most people with back pain gradually get better with Physical Therapy.
-Even people who have degenerative spine changes tend to gradually improve with time.
+Surgery for low back pain is, in most cases, a last resort for treatment, except in the case of cauda equina.
+Surgeons generally prefer that patients try nonsurgical treatments for a minimum of three months before considering surgery.
+Fortunately, most people with back pain gradually get better with Physical Therapy.
+Even people who have degenerative spinal changes tend to gradually improve with time.
 Only 1-3% of patients with degenerative lumbar conditions typically require surgery.
-In some stubborn cases of severe pain that are not improving with Physical Therapy, however, surgery may be recommended.
+In some stubborn cases of severe back pain that are not improving with Physical Therapy, surgery may be recommended.

-In some rare cases your doctor may need you to undergo immediate surgery if you are losing control of your bowels and bladder (cauda equina syndrome) or if your muscles are rapidly becoming weaker.
-In these cases, surgery is imminently required to remove pressure off of specific nerves in your lower back before they become permanently damaged.
+In some rare cases, your doctor may need to perform immediate surgery if you are losing control of your bowels and bladder (cauda equina syndrome) or if your muscles are rapidly becoming weaker.
+If these conditions develop, surgery is imminently required to remove pressure from specific nerves in your lower back before they become permanently damaged.

-There are many different operations that are done for back pain.
+There are many different operations that are performed for back pain.
 The goal of nearly all spine operations is to remove pressure from the nerves of the spine, stop excessive motion between two or more vertebrae, or both.
-The type of surgery completed depends on each patient's conditions and symptoms.
+The type of surgery performed depends on each patient's conditions and symptoms.

 The lamina is part of the bony ring of the spinal canal.
 It forms a roof-like structure over the back of the spinal column.
 When the nerves in the spinal canal are being squeezed by a herniated disc or from bone spurs pushing into the canal, a laminectomy removes part or all of the lamina to release pressure on the spinal nerves.
 This is sometimes called a posterior decompression surgery.

-In the past spinal surgery required a large incision down the affected portion of the spine.
-Fortunately spine surgeons can now perform most discectomy procedures through very small incisions in the low back.
-These surgeries are called minimally-invasive surgeries.
-The obvious advantage of these minimally-invasive procedures is less damage to the muscles of the back and a quicker recovery.
-Many surgeons are now even performing minimally-invasive discectomies as an outpatient procedure (no hospital stay required).
+In the past, spinal surgery required a large incision down the affected portion of the spine.
+Fortunately, spine surgeons can now perform most discectomy procedures through very small incisions in the low back.
+These surgeries are called minimally invasive surgeries.
+The obvious advantage of these minimally invasive procedures is there is less damage to the muscles of the back and thus a quicker recovery.
+Many surgeons are now performing minimally invasive discectomies as an outpatient procedure where no hospital stay is required.

-In the past, the traditional operation to perform a fusion of the lumbar spine was done where surgeons ‘decorticate’ the back surface of the vertebrae.
+In the past, the traditional operation to perform a fusion of the lumbar spine involved a procedure in which surgeons ‘decorticated’ the back surface of the vertebrae.
 Decorticate means to remove the hard outside covering of a bone to create a bleeding bone surface.
-Once this was done, bone graft was taken from the pelvis and laid on top of the decorticated vertebrae.
-Just like a bone fracture would heal, the bone graft and the bleeding bone grow together and fuse to create one solid bone.
+Once this was performed, a bone graft was taken from the pelvis and laid on top of the decorticated vertebrae.
+Just like a bone fracture would naturally heal, the bone graft and the bleeding bone grow together and fuse to create one solid bone.

-Unfortunately spinal fusions in the past were not always successful, mainly because the vertebrae failed to fuse together in up to 20 percent of cases.
+Unfortunately, spinal fusions in the past were not always successful, mainly because the vertebrae failed to fuse together in up to 20 percent of cases.
 Due to this common failure, surgeons began looking for ways to increase the success of fusions.
-Being that metal plates and screws had been used to treat fractures of other bones for many years, surgeons explored the idea of using metal implants to help fuse spinal segments.
-The more rigid two bones can be held together while the healing phase occurs, the more likely the bones are to heal.
+Since metal plates and screws had been used to treat fractures of other bones for many years, surgeons explored the idea of using metal implants to help fuse spinal segments.
+The more firmly two bones can be held together while the healing phase occurs, the more likely the bones are to fully heal.

-Major advances have been made in recent years in developing metal rods, metal plates, and special screws that are designed to hold the vertebrae together to aid spinal fusion.
-These new techniques of spinal fusion are referred to as instrumented fusions because of the special devices used to secure the vertebrae to be fused.
+Major advances have been made in recent years in the development of metal rods, metal plates, and special screws that are designed to hold vertebrae together to aid spinal fusion.
+These new spinal fusion techniques are referred to as instrumented fusions because of the special devices used to secure the vertebrae to be fused.
 Today the most common type of fusion is performed using special screws called pedicle screws that are inserted into each vertebra and connected to either a metal plate or metal rod along the back of the spine.
-The vertebrae are still decorticated as previously and bone graft is still used to stimulate the bones to heal together and fuse into one solid bone.
+The vertebrae are still decorticated and the bone graft is still used to stimulate the fusion of bones as they heal.
 Metal cages are sometimes used to create space in the spine and hold vertebrae in place while natural bone healing and fusion occurs.
-Depending on the problem, surgeons may need to make a surgical incision in your back or they may need to approach the surgery from your abdominal area.
+Depending on the problem, surgeons may need to make a surgical incision in your back or they may need to perform the surgery from your abdominal area.